NateyJayBee/fanuctpp/README.md

 ## Usage

 - **Automatic Line Renumbering**: This feature is enabled by default and will automatically renumber lines in .ls files when changes are made.
-CAN BE DISABLED with user setting "autoLineRenumer": false
+CAN BE DISABLED with user setting "autoLineRenumber": false
 - **Label Webview Command**: Use the command `extension.openLabelView` to open the label webview.
+Ctrl+Shift+P
 - **Ctrl+Click to Open Filename**: Ctrl+click on a `CALL 'programName'` instance to open the corresponding file if it exists in the same directory.

 ## Installation

 1. Install the extension from the VS Code Marketplace.
-2. Open a Fanuc (.ls) file to activate the extension.

 ## Contributing